 For further information about best time to visit, visa's, top travel tips and more, please see our Croatia travel guide.

 Prices shown are per person when there are 2 persons sharing a room/cabin.
 The 'Single supplement' is compulsory for solo travellers or if your booking party cannot reach the minimum of 2 persons in a room/cabin and the amount needs to be added to the per person price.
 The single supplement offers the comfort of your own room and is also available to any other person wanting their own room/cabin.Read More

 The hotels listed below are ones which we frequently use on this tour.
 We reserve the right to substitute these hotels to ones of a similar standard.

-Commissioned in 2014 and completely refurbished in 2018, the MS Providenca is 47m long and 9m wide with 20 air conditioned en suite cabins on the upper, main and lower deck.
-Cabin furnishings include a cupboard, a cabinet and a window or porthole.
-All cabins are equipped with power plugs, LCD TV, safe box and hairdryer.
-Upper deck houses a fully air-conditioned salon-restaurant that sits all guests at the same time with a fully equipped bar and LCD TV.
+MS Adriatic Princess was commissioned in 2017.
+The luxury class vessel measures luxury 45 m (144 ft) long, 8.5 m (28 ft) wide with a cruising speed of 9 knots.
+She has 18 ensuite cabins on the main and lower deck, and all are fully air-conditioned.
+Cabin furnishings include a cupboard, a cabinet and a window or a porthole.
+All cabins are equipped with power plugs.
+Bathrooms are fully equipped with a shower, toilet, hairdryer and a vanity with a sink.
+The Upper deck houses a fully air-conditioned salon-restaurant that sits all guests at the same time with a fully equipped bar and LCD TV.
 At the rear of the boat you can find a shaded lounge area with club tables and comfortable sofas.
-Top deck, also called the sun deck offers 145 m2 of space and is equipped with sun chairs and jacuzzi.
-Complimentary WIFI is available in the salon and in the rear part of the boat
+Top deck, also called the sun deck offers is equipped with sun tanning chairs, also WIFI is available free of charge in the salon and in the rear part of the boat.